Gaussian Transforms Modeling and the Estimation of Distributional Regression Functions: Quasi-Gaussian Representations under Misspecification

 \section{Quasi-Gaussian Representations under Misspecification}

-In this section we study the properties of quasi-Gaussian representations for $F_{Y|X}(Y|X)$ that are generated by maximization of the objective $Q(b)$ under general misspecification, i.e., when there is no representation of the form (\ref{eq:e})-(\ref{eq:e'}) that satisfies either the Gaussianity or the independence properties, or both.
-We establish existence and uniqueness of such quasi-Gaussian representations and we find that the implied representations for distributional regression functions are well-defined and KLIC optimal approximations for the true distributional regression functions.
+We study the properties of quasi-Gaussian representations for $F_{Y|X}(Y|X)$ that are generated by maximization of the objective $Q(b)$ under general misspecification, i.e., when there is no representation of the form (\ref{eq:e}) that satisfies either the Gaussianity or the independence properties, or both.
+We find that the implied approximations for the true DRFs are well-defined and KLIC optimal.